aws-samples/awsome-distributed-training/1.architectures/5.sagemaker-hyperpod/automate-smhp-slurm/README.md

-# SageMaker Hyperpod Cluster Automation Script
+# Amazon SageMaker Hyperpod Cluster Automation Script

 This project provides a script to automate the creation and setup of a Amazon SageMaker Hyperpod cluster with SLURM integration.